psyduk/node-transliterator/README.md

 # Transliterator

-Turn strings that contain cyrillic characters into ascii compliant text
+A node module that transforms strings that contain cyrillic characters into ascii compliant text.

+An example use case is when you have parsed a string, and it contains an emoji.  node-transliterator will remove the emoji if you pass in the string.

+Another use case is URL slugs.

 ## Installation